Life-support system: Rotation

 Notice the magnitude of this effect varies with the radius of rotation, which crewmembers might find inconvenient depending on the cabin design.
 Also, the effects of Coriolis force (a force imparted at right angles to motion within the cabin) must be dealt with.
 And there is concern that rotation could aggravate the effects of vestibular disruption.

+Radiation protection

+Life support systems for long-term space missions will need to protect the crew from space radiation, to reduce the risk of cancer development and safeguard astronaut health.
+Future missions may use radiation-resistant fungi-derived paints, to coat the walls of spacecraft.

 Space vehicle systems

 Gemini, Mercury, and Apollo

 American Mercury, Gemini and Apollo spacecraft contained 100% oxygen atmospheres, suitable for short duration missions, to minimize weight and complexity.

 Space Shuttle

 The Space Shuttle was the first American spacecraft to have an Earth-like atmospheric mixture, comprising 22% oxygen and 78% nitrogen.
 For the Space Shuttle, NASA includes in the ECLSS category systems that provide both life support for the crew and environmental control for payloads.
 The Shuttle Reference Manual contains ECLSS sections on: Crew Compartment Cabin Pressurization, Cabin Air Revitalization, Water Coolant Loop System, Active Thermal Control System, Supply and Waste Water, Waste Collection System, Waste Water Tank, Airlock Support, Extravehicular Mobility Units, Crew Altitude Protection System, and Radioisotope Thermoelectric Generator Cooling and Gaseous Nitrogen Purge for Payloads.